-Section 1503(b)(5) of the Tax Law details the adjustments you must make when reporting the gain or loss from sale or exchange of property acquired before January 1, 1974.
+Tax Law section 1503(b)(5) details the adjustments you must make when reporting the gain or loss from sale or exchange of property acquired before January 1, 1974.

 Columns B, D, and F - Enter the amounts used in computing federal taxable income (FTI).